pythonindia/inpycon2018/CONTRIBUTING.md

-The Contribution Guidelines have been based on CONTRIBUTING.md from the [2017 DjanoCon U.S. website repo](https://github.com/djangocon/2017.djangocon.us)
+The Contribution Guidelines have been based on CONTRIBUTING.md from the [2017 DjangoCon U.S. website repo](https://github.com/djangocon/2017.djangocon.us)